Five Ways to Enhance Your Small Business Independence

 Provide an FAQ, and a way for your customers to reach you, either with feedback forms or email links.

-Social media has helped many small businesses reach new customers.
+Social media has helped many realize small business independence and reach new customers.
 You can use it to:

 - Start a conversation